-We request TRAI to reconsider the revenue shared on Pay Channel Subscription and re-work the revenue share to 50% Broadcaster: 50 % DPO (in case of Cable TV business 25% each to LCO/LMO and MSO or for DTH it should be 50%, each for the Broadcasters and DTH Player.
+We request TRAI to reconsider the revenue shared on Pay Channel Subscription and re-work the revenue share to 30% to Broadcaster: 70 % to DPO (in case of Cable TV business 50% LCO/LMO and 20% MSO (provided If not considering the other revenues generated by MSO) and for DTH it should be 50%, each for the Broadcasters and DTH Player.
+(Considering the advertisement revenue earn by Broadcasters from DTH platform)

-The rationale for our view posted above on sharing of Subscription of Pay Channel is that Broadcaster's gets to retain all the revenues earned by them on advertisements and by selling commercial time on their channels, so their share on subscription should not be more than 50%.
+The rationale for our view posted above on sharing of Subscription of Pay Channel is that Broadcaster's gets to retain all the revenues earned by them on advertisements and by selling commercial time on their channels, so their share on subscription should not be more than 30%.